HumanSignal/label-studio/README.md

 ## Introduction

 Label Studio consists of two parts.
-Backend is a simple flask server that is used to load the data and save the results.
-The frontend is a [React](https://reactjs.org/) + [MST](https://github.com/mobxjs/mobx-state-tree) app that is backend agnostic and can be used separately, for example if you want to embed labeling into your applications.
+The backend is a simple flask server that is used to load the data and save the results.
+The frontend is a [React](https://reactjs.org/) + [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) app that is backend agnostic and can be used separately, for example if you want to embed labeling into your applications.

 ### Run Locally

-In order to launch server locally, launch
+In order to launch the server locally, launch

 ```bash
 cd backend